lignumsystem/LignumForest/HDF5FILES.md

 - <I>/TreeXML/10</I>: Group for trees collected for the simulation year 10.
 - <I>/TreeXML/20/Tree_967</I>: XML string for the tree collected for the simulation year 20 with the tree identification tag 967.

+## Voxel space data
+*VoxelSpace* data sets are collected at regular intervals as 4D matrices, where the fourth dimension represents the tree, foliage and solar radiation data recorded from each voxel.

 ## Retrieve data from HDF5 files
-The example for simulation analyses and trees assume *LignumForest* working directory.

 ### Simulation analyses
-`ResultAnalysis/ForestPlotAndConfig.R` is a collection of `R` scripts for LignumForest simulation analyses.
-Suppose the HDF5 file *SimulationResults.h5* contains the data from a simulation:
+The `R` scripts in `ResultAnalysis/ForestPlotAndConfig.R` analyze LignumForest simulation.
+*SimulationResults.h5* serves as an example containing the primary simulation data:

 	R #Start R
 	>source('ResultAnalysis/ForestPlotAndConfig.R',chdir=TRUE)
 	>ForestPlotAndConfig('SimulationResults.h5',pick=5,GYdata='ResultAnalysis/',outdir='ResultsDir')
 	>

-`ForestPlotAndConfig` creates pdf files for analyses results and retrieves simulation configuration.
-These as well as the HDF5 files from the simulation are moved to *ResultsDir*.
-The *pick* parameter selects every 5th tree for evaluation.
-The *GYdata* parameter points to the directory with predefined growth and yield tables used in analyses.
+`ForestPlotAndConfig` generates PDF plots and retrieves simulation configurations.
+These files, along with the simulation’s HDF5 data, are moved to the *outdir* directory.
+To optimize processing, the *pick* parameter evaluates every fifth tree, while *GYdata* specifies the location of the growth and yield tables required for the analysis.

 ### Trees
-Trees are saved as XML strings.
-Continuing the example the trees are in the file *TreesXML_SimulationResults.h5*.
-To extract the trees use `ResultAnalysis/ExtractXML.R`:
+Continuing the example Trees are saved as XML strings in the file *TreesXML_SimulationResults.h5*.
+Exctract them with `ResultAnalysis/ExtractXML.R` script:

 	>source('ResultAnalysis/ExtractXML.R')
 	>setwd('ResultsDir') #Move to 'outdir' directory set in ForestPlotAndConfig
 	>ExtractXML('SimulationResults.h5','TreesXML_SimulationResults.h5',c(20,40,60))
 	>

-`ExtractXML` creates XML files for the shortest, the median and the longest tree for the years 20,40 and 60.
-If more than three specimen trees for each selected year are needed for inspection see the LignumVTK project to select trees for visualization.
+`ExtractXML` generates XML files for the shortest, median, and longest trees for the years 20, 40, and 60.
+ For larger specimen sets, use LignumVTK.

+### Visualization
+Use the LignumVTK project to visualize trees and voxel space data with ParaView.